NVIDIA/cutlass/README.md

 projects.
 Client applications should target CUTLASS's `include/` directory in their include paths.

-CUTLASS unit tests, examples, and utilities can be build with CMake starting version 3.12.
+CUTLASS unit tests, examples, and utilities can be build with CMake.
+The minimum version of CMake is given in the [Quickstart guide](media/docs/quickstart.md).
 Make sure the `CUDACXX` environment  variable points to NVCC in the CUDA Toolkit installed on your system.